Four days in Rome is the perfect time to see all its main monuments and squares and also to discover its hidden places and less visited corners.

 But why wait in line?
-You have the option of taking a guided tour of St. Peter's Basilica, once again with an official Vatican guide.
+You have the option of taking a guided tour of St. Peter's Basilica, again with an official Vatican guide.

-Pay special attention to the Baldacchino, the Michelangelo's Pieta, the tomb of Alexander VII and the Vatican Grottoes, which is the most impressive part of St. Peter's Basilica, along with the ascent to the dome, which you can see inside up close and outside, with the city of Rome stretching towards the horizon as a backdrop.
+Pay special attention to the Baldacchino, **Michelangelo'**s Pieta, the tomb of Alexander VII and the Vatican Grottoes, which is the most impressive part of St. Peter's Basilica, along with the ascent to the dome, which you can see inside up close and outside, with the city of Rome stretching towards the horizon as a backdrop.

-Also, keep in mind that St. Peter's Basilica has a dress code that you have to comply with, just like it is the case of the rest of the Catholic places of worship in Rome and the Vatican: shoulders and knees must be covered, which means wearing long pants and a sweater or scarf.
+Also, keep in mind that St. Peter's Basilica has a dress code that you must comply with, as for all other Catholic places of worship in Rome and the Vatican: you must cover your shoulders and knees, which means wearing long pants and a sweater or scarf.

 Trastevere is one of the most beautiful neighborhoods in Rome and will give you a very genuine feeling as you walk through its cobblestone streets.
-Here you will find the typical shuttered windows, colorful buildings, and vines hanging from every corner.
+Here you will find the typical shuttered windows, colorful buildings and vines hanging from every corner.

 To end the day, you have the option of relaxing with a glass of wine and a slice of pizza in Trastevere (for this I recommend you try the delicious pizza at Ai Marmi, in Viale di Trastevere, 53-59).
-Or...you can climb the Gianicolo to enjoy the sunset over Rome, for which you will have to walk about 15 minutes from Piazza di Santa Maria in Trastevere.
+Or...you can climb the Janiculum to enjoy the sunset over Rome, for which you will have to walk about 15 minutes from Piazza di Santa Maria in Trastevere.

 Take some snacks and drinks with you and settle on a bench to enjoy the view and the cool evening air.
-You can always return to Trastevere afterward and enjoy the rest of the evening.
+You can always return to Trastevere afterwards and enjoy the rest of the evening.

-Pyramid of Caius Cestius
+Pyramid of Gaius Cestius

 Would you have guessed that you can see a pyramid in Rome?
 Well yes, and one that is also magnificently preserved from ancient times.

-This beautiful pagan cemetery is unique in the city of Rome, and it's even shocking to find something like this in a city so relevant to Catholicism.
+This beautiful pagan cemetery is unique in the city of Rome, and even shocking to find something like this in a city so relevant to Catholicism.
 The poets Percy Shelley and John Keats, who as you know were in love with Baroque Rome, are buried here.

 It is a very quiet place with a charming atmosphere from where you can see the Pyramid of Caius Cestius in all its splendor.
-It is also a refuge for stray cats, and you will see many strolling among the tombstones in the cemetery.
+It is also a haven for stray cats, and you will see many strolling among the tombstones in the cemetery.

-Testaccio Market and Piazza Testaccio
+Testaccio market and Piazza Testaccio

-The Testaccio Market, unlike the one in Campo de' Fiori, is much more local and authentic, so you will encounter far fewer tourists who do not include this visit among their priorities in a trip to Rome.
+The Testaccio Market, unlike the one in Campo de' Fiori, is much more local and authentic, so you will find far fewer tourists who do not include this visit among their priorities in a trip to Rome.

 Also take the opportunity to stroll through Piazza Testaccio, much less crowded than the main squares of Rome, and rest before heading to one of the most impressive monuments of the city: the Circus Maximus.